 Helicopter Joe Tjungurrayi

-Helicopter Joe Tjungarrayi (Tjungarayi) was born in 1947 at a Ninmi in the Great Sandy
+Helicopter Joe Tjungarrayi (Tjungarayi) was born in 1947, at a place called Ninmi in the

-In the early '90s, Helicopter painted alongside his wife, the late Lucy Yukenbarri, but since
+Helicopter painted alongside his wife, the late Lucy Yukenbarri, but since 1995 he has

-1995 he has forged his own painting career, achieving his first solo exhibition in '99 at
+forged his own painting career, achieving his first solo exhibition in 1999 at Alcaston

-represented in collections at the Art Gallery of NSW, the Laverty Collection, National
+represented in the collections of the Art Gallery of NSW, the Laverty Collection, the

-Gallery of Victoria and Gantner Myer Collection.
-He is one of Balgo's leading male artists,
+National Gallery of Victoria, and the Gantner Myer Collection.